terrier-org/terrier-core/doc/configure_indexing.md

 ### Single-pass indexing

 Single-pass indexing is implemented by the classes [BasicSinglePassIndexer](javadoc/org/terrier/structures/indexing/singlepass/BasicSinglePassIndexer.html) and [BlockSinglePassIndexer](javadoc/org/terrier/structures/indexing/singlepass/BasicSinglePassIndexer.html).
 Essentially, instead of building a direct file from the collection, term posting lists are held in memory, and written to disk when memory is exhausted.
 The final step merged the temporary files to form the lexicon and the inverted file.
 Notably, single-pass indexing does not build a direct index.
-However, a direct index can be build later using the `--inverted2direct` command line argument to TrecTerrier.
+However, a direct index can be build later using the `inverted2direct` command of Terrier.

 For details on the implementation of single-pass indexing, see the [indexing implementation](indexer_details.md) documentation.

 ### Threaded indexing

 Starting from version 4.2, Terrier has *experimental* support for indexing using multiple threads.
-This can be enabled using `-P` option to TrecTerrier when specifying ``-i`.
+This can be enabled using `-p` option to `batchindexing`.
 Both single-pass and classical indexing are supported by threaded indexing.
-The number of threads used is equal to the number of CPU cores in the machine, minus one.
+The number of threads used is equal to the number of CPU cores in the machine, minus one, or can be specified by an optional argument to `-p`.

-### MapReduce indexing

-For large-scale collections, Terrier provides a MapReduce based indexing system.
-For more details, please see [Hadoop MapReduce Indexing with Terrier](hadoop_indexing.md).

 ### Real-time indexing